 Pledge $500 or more

 2 backers Limited (8 left of 10)

-The above plus a signed copy of Mary Woodward's book "In Defense of our Neighbors."Estimated delivery:Ships within the US only
+The above plus a signed copy of Mary Woodward's book "In Defense of our Neighbors."Estimated delivery:Only ships to: United States

 8 backers Limited (2 left of 10)

-A big "Thank You!" credit on our website, DVD of finished film signed by Roy Matsumoto, your name in the "Special Thanks" section of the film's credits, plus original art print by Alaskan artist Fumiko Matsumoto, daughter of Roy.Estimated delivery:Ships within the US only
+A big "Thank You!" credit on our website, DVD of finished film signed by Roy Matsumoto, your name in the "Special Thanks" section of the film's credits, plus original art print by Alaskan artist Fumiko Matsumoto, daughter of Roy.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)